vamshiamruthapu/coverage/spring-boot/spring-boot-rest/SpringBootRest.md

 **Retrieve a specific product**
 ![Capture d’écran 2023-12-27 à 12.01.02.png](https://ucarecdn.com/270f457d-c57d-40d0-b4b4-e81841fe5a36/)

-**Retrieve non existing product**
+**Retrieve non-existing product**
 ![Capture d’écran 2023-12-26 à 10.46.45.jpg](https://ucarecdn.com/2e503a7c-0f28-4cb2-90c6-b7d8e221b70f/)

 ## Conclusion
-In this quick tutorial, we’ve seen how to build a Rest Get endpoint producing JSON and returning custom HTTP Status Code.
-In a next article, we shall be focusing on other endpoints types : PUT, POST, DELETE.
+In this quick tutorial, we’ve seen how to build a Rest Get endpoint producing JSON and returning a custom HTTP Status Code.
+In the next articles, we shall be focusing on other endpoint types: PUT, POST, and DELETE.

 Did you find this blog post useful?
 Feel free to drop a thumbs up or comment.